 The most commonly-known retrograde is Mercury—planet of communication, transportation, travel and technology—which goes retrograde for three weeks, three or four times a year.
 During a Mercury retrograde cycle, arguments and misunderstandings rage, plans fall apart, cars break down, and computers crash suddenly.
 Astrologers advise precautions: back up your digital files before this period begins, postpone any deals, and plan to be repeat or explain yourself a few extra times.

 Love planet Venus goes retrograde every 18 months, which can reveal any weak links in a relationship or bring back past paramours.
 Astrologers advise against proposals, weddings, and any major relationship moves during this 4-6 week period, although the tabloids are predictably peppered with celebrity breakups each time Venus goes rogue.
 Mars is retrograde every two years for about two months, which can stir up conflict and fighting.
 The “outer planets”—Jupiter, Saturn, Uranus, Neptune and Pluto—all go retrograde for four to five months every year.
 So forget about hiding under a rock, because most of the time at least one planet, if not more, is retrograde.

 The prefix re- means to go back—and retrogrades are a time to polish up projects already in the works, or to dig up ones you’ve set aside.
-Old friends and past issues can resurface, giving you a chance to reconnect or revise.
+Retrogrades turn our attention to the past, and can actually be cosmic “grace periods” when we can finish all the things we’ve started or strengthen our plans, ensuring that we don’t move forward on a shaky foundation.
+Old friends, lovers and past issues can resurface, giving you a chance to reconnect or revise.
 This can be a useful time to resolve any arguments, revisit old ideas,research an idea or renew a commitment.
-Tighten up your routine during these periods, and you’ll be ready to rock when the retrograde planet returns to “direct” (or forward) motion.
+Tighten up your routines and plans during these periods, and you’ll be ready to rock when the retrograde period ends.